bluestar/ansible-role-nginx/README.md

 To run any of the above sample playbooks create a `setup-nginx.yml` file and paste the contents.
 Executing the Ansible Playbook is then as simple as executing `ansible-playbook setup-nginx.yml`.

 Alternatively, you can also clone this repository instead of installing it from Ansible Galaxy.
-If you decide to do so, replace the role variable in the previous sample playbooks from `nginxinc.nginx` to `ansible-role-nginx`.
+If you decide to do so, replace the role variable in the previous sample playbooks from `bluestar.nginx` to `ansible-role-nginx`.

 License
 -------